Skip to main content

 Vitamins and minerals

-• Iron: 4 mg – Crucial for oxygen transport in the blood.
+• Iron: 3.8 mg – essential for oxygen transport and energy metabolism

 Antioxidant content